-•ādministrative procedures and the right to be heard such as the right of individuals to participate in decisions affecting them; •the right to an independent, impartial and unbiased decision-maker;

-the standards of review used by courts to examine the merits of administrative decisions on the grounds of statutory misinterpretation, factual error, or because a decision-maker exercised discretion improperly or unreasonably; the principle of proportionality in administrative law;
+- •administrative procedures and the right to be heard such as the right of individuals to participate in decisions affecting them; - •the right to an independent, impartial and unbiased decision-maker; - •the standards of review used by courts to examine the merits of administrative decisions on the grounds of statutory misinterpretation, factual error, or because a decision-maker exercised discretion improperly or unreasonably; - •the principle of proportionality in administrative law; - ·Aboriginal administrative law; - •policies, regulations, and soft law; - common law and statutory remedies; - principles of statutory interpretation; - •British Columbia's Administrative Tribunals Act; and, - •recent administrative law reform in British Columbia.

-•Aboriginal administrative law;

-- •policies, regulations, and soft law;

-- •common law and statutory remedies;

-- •principles of statutory interpretation;

-•British Columbia's Administrative Tribunals Act; and,

-•recent administrative law reform in British Columbia.

-Evaluation: A combination of participation, in-term assessment, and a 6 hr take-home final examination to be distributed at 9:00 a.m. and due at 3:00 p.m. on December 15.
+Evaluation: A combination of participation, in-term assessment, and a take-home final examination to be distributed at 9:00 a.m. and due at 3:00 p.m. on the date per the Exam Schedule.